albertz/py-tui-editor/README.rst

 Simple Python terminal (TUI) multi-line editor
 ##############################################

+Features:

+- simple multi-line editor
+- not whole screen but only next N lines
+- show interactive feedback. e.g. mark edits, show number of edits, show diff in separate plane or so

 This is just a simple multi-line editor for the terminal (VT100).
 It is a bit like